SCToolsfactory/SCJoyServer/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.10-B33
+- update Can connect to keyboard only i.e. no joystick checked (vJoy may not be used)
+- fixed  Joystick alloc does no longer uses Joystick #1 as primary but the first checked one (was an issue in case #1 was not checked)
 V 2.9-B32
 - update The primary port server accepts any joystick device no, if provided, port+N still force the index to be 1+N (2...) i.e. if the JNo is used in the command all traffic can be sent to the primary (first) port.